Vladislav F. Ribnikar: Death

-As a reserve officer of the Royal Serbian Army Ribnikar participated in the 1912–13 Balkan Wars, he was wounded twice, near Odrin (1912) and near Bregalnica (1913).
-After the outbreak of the First World War he was once again called back to active duty.
-Ribnikar was killed in action on 1 September 1914 in western Serbia, in the Sokolska planina mountain; the day before his youngest brother Darko reserve captain and editor-in-chief of Politika, was killed by an enemy shell.
-On 2 September 1914 Politika announced the death of its founder with a large banner headline.
+As a reserve officer of the Royal Serbian Army, Ribnikar participated in the 1912–13 Balkan Wars, he was wounded twice, near Odrin (1912) and near Bregalnica (1913).
+After the outbreak of the First World War, he was once again called back to active duty.
+Ribnikar was killed in action on 1 September 1914 in western Serbia, in the Sokolska planina mountain; only a day after his youngest brother Darko, reserve captain and editor-in-chief of Politika, had been killed by an enemy shell on the front line at Ravno Brdo.
+On 2 September 1914, Politika announced the death of its founder with a large banner headline.

 After the death of the Ribnikar brothers, Vladislav's wife, Milica Čolak-Antić Ribnikar, became the pillar of Politika selling the family jewellery to revive the newspaper.
 In order to raise more money, she sold the family estate in Dedinje, Belgrade, to Regent Aleksandar Karadjordjević, the land where the Serbian royal residence, the White Palace, was later built.